Dialectical Behavioral Therapy Group (DBT)

 dbt skills helped this mom and daughter improve their relationship

-What Is DBT Group Therapy?
+What Is A DBT SKILLS GROUP?

 Dialectical Behavioral Therapy was developed to help those struggling with intense emotions to develop new skills so that they could have healthier and connected relationships.